apache/cordova-docs/www/docs/en/dev/config_ref/index.md

    ```

 ## plugin
    Specifies details about what plugin to restore during a prepare.
+This element
+   is automatically added to a project's `config.xml` when a plugin is added using
+   the `--save` flag.
+See the [CLI reference][plugin_cli] for more information on
+   adding plugins.

    Attributes(type) | Description
    ----------------- | ------------